Project

 Actions #15

-Updated by Joel Kalvesmaki almost 2 years ago
+Updated by Joel Kalvesmaki over 2 years ago

 I just tried doubling and tripling memory allowances, but no success--still the same error.
 My copy of VisualVM didn't show any unusual roofing of the memory during execution.
 But I may not know what to look for.
 I tried to remove IntelliJ from the equation by building and running from the CLI, but build dependencies were the customary thorn in my side, and I couldn't get it off the ground.